🇨🇦

 Common

-Butter tarts — Canada's most distinctively national pastry — contain dairy in the filling and frequently lard in the pastry shell, making them non-vegan even without obvious animal-product signals.
-The same applies to tourtière crust (Quebec meat pie), traditional pie pastry at diners, and bakery items described simply as "homemade."
+Butter tarts, Canada's most distinctively national baked good, contain dairy in the filling and frequently lard in the pastry shell, making them non-vegan even without obvious animal-product signals on display.
+The same applies to tortière crust (Quebec meat pie), traditional pie pastry at diners, and bakery items described simply as "homemade."
 Lard renders clear during baking and leaves no flavour cue.
-Bakery counter staff often cannot confirm which fat was used in production.
-For packaged versions, always read the label; for counter or homemade items, ask directly before purchasing.
+Bakery counter staff often cannot confirm which fat was used.
+For packaged versions, always read the full label; for counter or homemade items, ask directly.
 Never assume pastry is plant-based without explicit confirmation.

 Honey in Wellness Menus